 A GED Homeschool Matric equivalent is a popular alternative to getting a matric online.
 It is a grade 12 equivalent recognised in SA, accepted by universities

-A GED Homeschool Matric equivalent plus a letter of admission OR a set SAT score is an option for homeschoolers or adults who didn’t finish high school to get a recognized matric equivalent with university exemption.
+A GED Homeschool Matric equivalent plus a letter of admission OR a set SAT score is an option for homeschoolers or adults who didn’t finish high school to get a recognized grade 12 equivalent with foreign conditional exemption.

 The GED® test series, which is currently used internationally, including SA, is a series of four subject tests, which is considered an equivalent to be an American High School Equivalency Credential.

-The GED is accepted at many tertiary institutions around the world.
-In South Africa it is recognized by Universities of South Africa (formerly known as HESA – Higher Education South Africa) as a foreign matric equivalent.
+The GED® is accepted at many tertiary institutions around the world.
+In South Africa it is recognized by Universities South Africa (USAF) as a foreign grade 12 equivalent.

 The GED® alone is usually adequate for candidates wanting to study at colleges – but always check first.

-Those wishing to apply to study at university need a foreign conditional matric with university exemption.
+Those wishing to apply to study at university need a letter of foreign conditional exemption from USAF.